 Not a huge fan of introducing yourself?
 Work up to it!
 Try a short and sweet post like “Hey I’m new here!
 Just wanted to introduce myself and let you guys know that I’m super excited to be a part of this group.”

-You don’t have to go crazy or follow every single thing I lay out in the introductory post blueprint.
+You don’t have to go crazy or follow every single thing I lay out in the Facebook Group Introductory Blueprint and Template (available as part of my 5-Day Client Challenge).
 Just give yourself a little shoutout!
 And over time, try to get a little bit more confident about telling that world that you’re here and ready to party!